kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. You should be on the SC900-WinVM | Networking page.
 If you previously closed the browser tab, select the blue search bar on the top of the page and select Virtual machines, then select the VM, **SC900-WinVM**, then select **Networking**.

 1. Select the **Outbound port rules** tab.
 You'll see the default outbound rules.
-Note the default rule "AllowInternetOutBound".
+   >- **Note** the default rule "AllowInternetOutBound".
 This rule allows all outbound internet traffic.
-You cannot remove the default rule, but you can override it by creating a rule with higher priority.
-From the right side of the page, select **Add outbound port rule**.
+You cannot remove the default rule, but you can override it by
+      creating a rule with higher priority.
+From the right side of the page,
+1. Select **Add outbound port rule**.

    ![Picture 1](../Images/sc900-5-9.png)